Kia Carens: Second generation (UN; 2006)

 The Rondo made its public debut at the 2006 Los Angeles International Auto Show, with the 2007 model's North American sales debut in December 2006 in Canada and early 2007 in the United States.
 In Australia, sales commenced April 2008.

 In the United States, Kia sold more than 20,000 units in each of the first two model years exceeding internal sales goals.
-Sales rapidly declined in the 2009 model year and never recovered.
+Sales rapidly declined in the 2009 model year and remained low in 2010, its final model year.

 North America

-Available as a five or optional seven passenger vehicle with either a standard 175 hp 2.4-liter 4-cylinder engine or an optional 192 hp 2.7-liter V6 engine in two trim levels.
+Available as a five or optional seven passenger vehicle with either a standard 175 hp 2.4-litre 4-cylinder engine or an optional 192 hp 2.7-litre V6 engine in two trim levels.
 In Australia, it is only available as a seven-passenger vehicle with a 2.0-litre four cylinder engine and a choice of an automatic or manual transmission, depending on trim level.
 The V6 was Kia's last engine to use a timing belt instead of a timing chain.

 Standard features depending on market include: sixteen inch alloy wheels, AM/FM/CD player/Sirius Satellite Radio/MP3 Capability, iPod auxiliary jack, air conditioning, power windows and door locks, front/side/full length Side curtain airbags, four wheel disc brakes, ABS, electronic stability control, tire pressure monitoring system, LATCH, child safety door locks, tilt steering column, front and rear twelve volt outlets, front and rear cup holders.

 Options include: moonroof, leather interior, heated front seats, cruise control, keyless entry, Infinity ten speaker stereo, automated climate control.

 As of August 2010, Kia discontinued the Rondo in the United States and continued to market the 2011 facelifted Carens/Rondo in Canada, adopting Kia's new grille.